Now You See Me (2013)

 I laughed more during “Now You See Me” than I did during the blockbuster “comedy” of the summer, “This Is The End.”
 Eisenberg and Harrelson, four years from “Zombieland,” trade hysterical jabs back and forth.
 The four, together, are a great team.
 But it’s not the actors that sold me, either.

 It’s the edge-of-your-seat, breathtaking, throw-out-all-the-cliches story that got me hook, line and sinker.
 These magic-fueled plot twists would make David Copperfield scratch his head.
 Having an action-mystery involving magicians isn’t a new concept, but it’s a brilliant one to capitalize on.
 What better character types to utilize for thrills but illusionists and mentalists?
 The twist at the end is enough to make anyone laugh at the epicness of it.
 Maybe some of you won’t be surprised, but I was genuinely blinded by the final revelation.
-And this is definitely a big screen movie.
+And this is definitely a big-screen movie.
 The sights and sounds get you curious, but the story keeps you glued to the screen.
-Sorry for the quickly-written, ineloquant review.
-Most theaters are picking up movies on July 4th and probably kicking “Now You See Me” to the curb until the DVD rolls up in the mini-van to pick it up.
+Sorry for the quickly-written, ineloquent review.
 It’s an urgent matter.
-And it’s an experience you just have to have.
+This is an experience you just have to have.